HAIDALA/book_manager/Readme.md

 Once the server is up and running, you can access the backend API at http://localhost:8000/.

 ## How to Run the Frontend:

+Install Node.js:

+First, make sure you have Node.js installed on your system.
+You can download the latest version of Node.js from the official website: https://nodejs.org/

 To run the frontend of the Book Manager Web Application, follow these steps:

 Change to the frontend directory: